nynnejc/KADK-course-softer-ware/README.md

 # Mønstre i Modstand
->Course Material for Royal Danish Academy of Fine Arts ([KADK](https://kadk.dk/en/)) course taught with [Laboratory for Aesthetics and Ecology](http://www.labae.org/) &amp; [Mace Ojala](https://github.com/xmacex).
+>Class material for course taught at The Royal Danish Academy of Fine Arts ([KADK](https://kadk.dk/en/)) together with [Laboratory for Aesthetics and Ecology](http://www.labae.org/) &amp; [Mace Ojala](https://github.com/xmacex).

-This class for bachelor students serves as an intro to programming & weaving.
+This class for bachelor students in the fine art department serves as an intro to programming & weaving.
 The course covers the history of the computer, feminist theory, technology criticism and the connection between programming and crafting techniques.

 ## Binary Code & the Loom